lovelyqian/lovelyqian.github.io/_pages/about.md

 I received my Ph.D. degree from School of Computer Science, Fudan University, China,  in June 2023, advised by Prof. <a href="https://fvl.fudan.edu.cn/people/yugangjiang">Yu-Gang Jiang</a> and co-advised by Prof. <a href="https://yanweifu.github.io/">Yanwei Fu</a>.
 During my Ph.D studies, I also worked closely with Associate Professor <a href="http://vireo.cs.cityu.edu.hk/jingjing">Jingjing Chen</a>.
 Before that, I received my bachelor’s degree in computer science from Zhejiang University of Technology, China, in June 2018, supervised by Associate Professor <a href ="http://www.homepage.zjut.edu.cn/congbai/">Cong Bai</a>.

 My research topics are computer vision and deep learning.
-I mainly focus on transfer learning during my Ph.D period especially few-shot learning and cross domain issues.
-Currently, I am also exploring open-vocabulary learning and multimodal approaches.
+I mainly aim to build more generalizable vision modelsby addressing challenges that arise when applying them to downstream tasks, such as few-shot learning,  cross-domain learning, open-vocabulary learning, and multimodal fusion.
+Recently, my interests have expanded toward cross-view learning, particularly in bridging exo-centric and ego-centric vision.
+I am excited about advancing intelligent assistants for egocentric vision understanding.

-Recently, INSAIT still has <strong>several <font color="red">open positions</font> for PhD especially for multimodal related tasks.</strong> If you are interested in joining or remotely working with us, feel free to drop an email to me: yuqian.fu@insait.ai.
+<i>If you're interested in discussing potential collaborations or considering joining us as a visiting researcher or PhD student, please feel free to drop an email to me: yuqian.fu@insait.ai. <i>

  <!--I am currently a Ph.D.
 Candidate at <a href="https://fvl.fudan.edu.cn">FVL</a> Lab, Fudan University, advised by Prof. <a href="https://fvl.fudan.edu.cn/people/yugangjiang">Yu-Gang Jiang</a>, co-advised by Prof. <a href="https://yanweifu.github.io/">Yanwei Fu</a>, and Associate Professor <a href="http://vireo.cs.cityu.edu.hk/jingjing">Jingjing Chen</a>.
 Before that, I received my bachelor’s degree in computer science from Zhejiang University of Technology, Hangzhou, China, in 2018, supervised by Associate Professor <a href ="http://www.homepage.zjut.edu.cn/congbai/">Cong Bai</a>.
 My current research topics are computer vision and deep learning, and I am mainly focused on few-shot learning especially cross-domain few-shot learning, and few-shot video action recognition.-->